Bright-Shard/database-design-final/docs/api/customer-routes.md

-## `PUT /profiles/<name>/progress`
+## `POST /profiles/<name>/progress` & `PUT /profiles/<name>/progress`

-Set the watch progress for a profile on a particular piece of media.
+Create or update the watch progress for a profile on a particular piece of media.

+Both of these HTTP methods take the same arguments and have similar responses, but they do different things.
+The `POST` request creates the initial watch progress data, and `PUT` later updates it.
+Trying to send a `PUT` request to update watch progress without first sending the `POST` request is an error.

 ### Request Headers